vietwillnguyen/vietwillnguyen.github.io/content/about.md

 - Raised $120k in pre-seed funding for a freight matching logistics platform valued at $1M from Antler.
 - Led market validation (10+ user interviews), technical design, product and development for MVP v0.
-- Designed, developed, and deployed software services (Vercel, Airtable, Python) for pilot shippers and carriers.
+- Designed, developed, and deployed software services (Vercel, Python) for pilot shippers and carriers.

 ---